Driving Tutorials | Controls And Instruments

 The parking brake is used to secure the car once it has stopped.
 Normally it only works on the car's back brakes.
 To apply it, you push the button in and pull it up.
 To release the parking brake, pull it up slightly and push the button in then drop the lever onto the floor.

 You need to familiarise yourself with all the ancillary controls in the car.
 The indicators can be found on either the left or the right of the steering wheel.
 Know where your lights are and how to operate the windscreen wipers, demisters and heaters.

-When your ready to start the car, turn the key to ignition on and check to see if all the dash lights come on and then go off, except parkingbrake, oil, water, battery and engine management.
-All other lights should go off without flashing. when you start the car all lights should be off except the parkingbrake without any lights flashing.
+When you're ready to start the car, turn the key to ignition on and check to see if all the dash lights come on and then go off, except parking brake, oil, water, battery and engine management.
+All other lights should go off without flashing.
+When you start the car all lights should be off except the parking brake without any lights flashing.